davidhusz/jotter-http-shortcuts/README.md

 https://github.com/davidhusz/jotter-http-shortcuts/raw/main/shortcuts.json.
 After that, you will have to change the value of the `jotter_server` variable to the address of your own Jotter instance.

+**Note**: If you have existing shortcuts, these will not be lost, however, any previous versions of the same Jotter shortcuts (i.e. with the same UUID) will be overwritten.